 It is a foliar disease.

-Factors favoring the disease occurrence – seen in moist acidic soils.
+Factors favoring the disease occurrence – are seen in moist acidic soils.
 Warm moist weather 68-86 oF favors the pathogen

 Symptoms- pinkish-orange to copper-colored patches of 1-3 inches with irregular margin can be identified in the lawn

 Remove early morning dew and waste.